Ioffe (crater)

 Ioffe is a lunar impact crater on the far side of the Moon.
-It lies to the south of the walled plain Hertzsprung, and is attached to the southwestern outer rim of Fridman.
+It lies to the south of the walled plain named Hertzsprung, and is attached to the southwestern outer rim of Fridman.
 Only a short stretch of terrain separates Ioffe from Belopol'skiy to the southeast.

-This is a relatively youthful crater, with a well-defined outer rim and a terraced inner wall.
+This formation dates to the Late Imbrian period on the lunar geologic timescale.
+It is a relatively youthful crater, with a well-defined outer rim and a terraced inner wall.
 Nevertheless, the outer rim has been marked by subsequent impacts.
 A smaller crater lies along the rim edge where Ioffe is joined to Fridman.
 There is also a small craterlet along the northwestern rim.

 The interior floor is relatively level, with the exception of a low, uneven ridge of material that stretches from just east of the midpoint to the south-southwestern inner wall.
+The infrared spectrum of pure crystalline plagioclase has been identified on the central ridge.
 The interior is free of impacts of note.

-It was named after Abram Ioffe, a prominent Russian/Soviet scientist.
+This crater was named after Abram Ioffe, a prominent Russian/Soviet scientist.